Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 Provide a container SAS url to your Azure Storage Blob container where you're storing the training documents.
 See details on setting this up in the [service quickstart documentation][quickstart_training].

-More details on setting up a container and required file structure can be found in the [service documentation][fr-build-training-set].
+More details on setting up a container and required file structure can be found in the [service documentation][fr_build_training_set].

 <!-- embedme ./src/samples/java/com/azure/ai/formrecognizer/ReadmeSamples.java#L206-L228 -->
 ```java